 Native to Korea, Koreanspice viburnum is another viburnum that offers fragrant flowers.
-These flowers start as dark red buds.
-They then bloom in early spring as clusters shaped like a half-sphere.
+These flowers start as dark red buds, blooming in early spring as clusters shaped like a half-sphere.

 At times, Koreanspice viburnum can develop powdery mildew.
 But this is not a frequent occurrence.

 Consider planting this shrub in a foundation bed.
 Also, try to prune Koreanspice viburnum just after the flowers die back to promote future flower growth.